jaiswaladi246/30-Days-Of-DevOps/DAY-7.md

+## DAY-7 | NEXUS

+Nexus Repository Manager: Nexus Repository Manager is a popular artifact repository management tool often used in DevOps environments.
+It serves as a central hub for storing and managing software artifacts such as binary files, libraries, and dependencies.
+The Nexus Repository Manager provides version control, access control, and distribution capabilities, making it easier for development and operations teams to collaborate on building and deploying software.
+By having a centralized repository, teams can ensure consistency, traceability, and efficient sharing of artifacts across the software development lifecycle.

-To install Nexus on Linux, follow these steps:
+### To install Nexus on Linux, follow these steps:

 1. Prerequisites:
    - Ensure that Java Development Kit (JDK) is installed on your Linux system.
 Nexus requires Java to run.
 You can check if Java is installed by running the command `java -version` in the terminal.
 If Java is not installed, you can install it using the package manager of your Linux distribution.